-(1) Required Reading and Participation.

-You are expected to complete the assigned readings before class.
-The class will require your active participation.
-The part of your grade based on class participation will be determined by (1) attendance, (2) random and unannounced guizzes and (3) participation.

-(2) Group works

-There will be in total 10 group works that you will need to complete in class.
-You will be assigned to a new group for each exercise.

 (3) Research Paper Proposal

 You will need to choose a research topic and specify a clearly stated research question that can be analyzed with at least one method that is discussed in this course.
-After reviewing the previous literature on this topic, you will first introduce a theoretical approach and a hypothesis

-or tentative explanation for your question.
+After reviewing the previous literature on this topic, you will first introduce a theoretical approach and a hypothesis or tentative explanation for your question.
 Then, you will need to provide a detailed outline of how the selected method can be used to answer the question that you have framed.
 You will need to clearly discuss the measurement and sampling issues.
-You need to give me a brief outline on November 19.
+You need to give me a brief outline on November 15.
 This outline has to include your topic, question, theoretical approach and the method.
 You need to conduct the literature review before you submit me the outline in order to write an outline that makes sense.
 I do not need to see the literature review in the outline, but you have to provide the list of references that you have used in your review.

 You will also need to present your proposal.
 The presentation will be brief (15 minutes), but it needs to provide all the detailed information that will go into the written proposal.

-Presentation Dates: December 29 - January 7
+Presentation Dates: December 20-28 Proposal due date: December 31

-Due date: January 14

-Grades

-Your course grade will be based on group works (30%), proposal (written text 20%, presentation 15%, outline 5%), participation (including quizzes) (20%), and attendance (10%).
+Your course grade will be based on the mid-term exam (25%), the final exam (30%), paper proposal (20%, presentation, 10%, outline 5%), participation and attendance (10%).

 Grading Scale:

-A 93-100 B+ 87-89 C+ 77-79 D+63-69 F < 50
+A 93-100 B+ 87-89 C+ 77-79 D+ 63-69 F < 50

 A- 90-92 В 83-86 C 73-76 D 50-62

 B- 80-82 C- 70-72

 Textbooks: